hollannikas/pokedex/README.md

 # Pokedex

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.16.
+To get Universal to work with angular-cli, you need to install this [pull request](https://github.com/devCrossNet/angular-cli/tree/universal-webpack) in stead.
+Use `npm link` or use the github repo in your `package.json`

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.